 In addition, she was a long time committee member of the IEEE’s Global Initiative for Ethical Considerations in the Design of Autonomous Systems .

 Gry is also leading the Data Pollution & Power Initiative at the University of Bonn’s Institute of Science and Ethics’ AI Lab.

-Gry is an independent advisor for organisations on data ethics.
-She is one of the founders of the thinkdotank DataEthics and has for years worked to influence policy making and business development with a perspective on data ethics.
-She created the ‘Privacy as Innovation’– series of sessions, background papers and network at the UN Internet Governance Forum that brought together civil society, governmental and industry stakeholders.
+Gry is one of the founders of the thinkdotank DataEthics. and has for years worked to include data ethics in policy making and business development.
+She was one of the 12 members of the first data ethics expert committee established to create recommendations for the Danish government.
+Gry also created the ‘Privacy as Innovation’– series of sessions, background papers and network at the UN Internet Governance Forum that brought together civil society, governmental and industry stakeholders.

 Gry is regularly invited as an ethics reviewer for the European Research Council and the Horizon2020 on major EC funded projects concerning emerging technologies, robotics and AI.

 She is furthermore member of Bayer’s independent external Bioethics Council.

 Gry speaks at venues worldwide.
 See for example this Mozilla Talk (Paris), this keynote on data ethics as a competitive advantage (Copenhagen), this CPDP debate on ethical data handling (Brussels), this UN Internet Governance Forum on ethics and IoT(Brazil) This UNESCO Inclusive Policy Lab Podcast on data and power.